A Century After Nanook

 A Story of Life and Adaptation in the New Arctic

-If you're interested in supporting my work please check out my Patreon page by clicking the button above and consider becoming a patron.
-Thanks!
+If you're interested in supporting my work please check out my Patreon page by clicking above or donate via PayPal with the link below.
+Thank you!

 The Indigenous communities of the Arctic are experiencing the most dramatic effects of climate change on our planet.
 Ironically, those same people generate one of the world’s smallest carbon footprints, a reality the rest of the world benefits from.
 This rapidly changing environment has forced many of these communities to drastically alter their traditional way of life (New York Times 6/27/21).
 From the massive changes in hunting and fishing strategies, to dietary choices, to the modes of transportation, and in some instances the termination of time-honored ritual events – climate change is causing culture change.
 These disruptive (and costly) cultural changes are just beginning to impact other parts of the world.
 Since the Arctic functions as a “canary in the coal mine” with respect to climate change, we know the monumental cultural shifts for all of us are impending.

 It is often discussed how climate change is pushing many species to extinction, yet many cultures face a similar fate.
 Few places is this more evident than the small Inuit village of Inukjuak on the east coast of Hudson Bay in northern Canada.
 Although the town is not well-known by name, 100 years ago the people of Inukjuak played a role that continues to influence people’s lives throughout the world.
 They were the co-creators of the first documentary film.